aabbtree77/twinpeekz2/README.md

 /lib64/ld-linux-x86-64.so.2 (0x00007f5e7505d000)
 ```

-Sizes of the binaries: 4.7MB (Go), 2.0MB (Nim), 1.1MB (d:release), 977KB (Nim, d:danger).
+The sizes of the binaries: 4.7MB (Go), 2.0MB (Nim), 1.1MB (d:release), 977KB (Nim, d:danger).

 ## White Space

 Nim/Python white spaces bite in double loops where one needs to be extra careful not to push the last lines of the inner loop into the outter space, esp. when tabs are only two-spaced, esp. when the loops are long, esp. when editing/rewriting them later.
 I like "gofmt" with "vim-go" a lot more.

 Naked imports are not a problem at all with Nim, paradoxically.
-You get into definitions with the right tools very quickly (I use nvim), and the code becomes very readable and terse without those package namespaces.
+You get into definitions with the right tools very quickly (I use [alaviss/nim.nvim](https://github.com/alaviss/nim.nvim)), and the code becomes very readable and terse without those package namespaces.

 Nim's "include" introduces duplication errors while "import" is demanding w.r.t. the manual markings of visibility.
 I got to think of everything as a separate module/package, while the Go "package system" made me think less.